hadeelhsaad/hadeelhsaad.github.io/content/research/_index.md

     content:
       title: "Research"
       text: |
-        My primary focus is on how marine biodiversity hotspots changed throughout the Cenozoic, specifically how fishes entered and diversified in the Indo–West Pacific (IWP).
-The current hypothesis is that biodiversity hotspots are not fixed but have shifted geographically—known as “hotspot hopping”—from the Tethys region and proto-Mediterranean to the modern IWP in response to tectonic and environmental change.
-I study “forgotten” fossils from the IWP and surrounding regions to investigate species richness and endemism (“hotspot hopping”) and lineage distributions (“lineage sliding”), helping us better understand how tropical marine biodiversity has changed across space and time.
+        My research focuses on biodiversity and biogeography of tropical marine fishes during the Cenozoic (past 66 million years), mostly from the Indo–West Pacific (IWP).
+I use extinct and extant specimens and spatial data to investigate how biodiversity hotspots have moved over time (“hotspot hopping”) and how individual lineages have changed (“lineage sliding”), in hopes to better understand how tropical marine biodiversity has changed across space and time.

         I am not a fish loyalist and often collaborate with people outside my typical scope, including those studying bats, plants, molecular data, education, and other biodiversity-related topics.
-Feel free to send me an email as long as it is biodiversity related :)
+Feel free to send me an email if you want to work together :)

         <div class="research-split">
           <div class="research-text">
             <h2>Describing fossil lineages</h2>
-            <p>Although much of my work uses analytical approaches to study large-scale patterns in the fossil record, I also value descriptive research as the foundation for those analyses.
-Fossils must be carefully documented, identified, and sometimes reclassified before they can be used to answer broader evolutionary or biogeographic questions.
-I have contributed to descriptive and taxonomic projects, especially on fossils from regions that are underrepresented in existing datasets.
-These specimens provide important baseline information and help reveal when and where ecological and trophic innovations appeared through time.</p>
+            <p>AI have contributed to descriptive and taxonomic projects, especially on fossils from regions that are underrepresented in existing datasets.
+These specimens can add important new baseline information and help reveal when and where ecological and trophic innovations appeared through time.</p>
           </div>

           <div class="research-image">